Battle of Shiloh: Confederate

-The Confederate army at the Battle of Shiloh was called the Army of Mississippi, and it was commanded by General Albert Sidney Johnston.
-This army was created by combining the scattered divisions of Johnston's army with troops from Mobile and New Orleans.
-Johnston's second in command was General Pierre G. T. Beauregard.
-This army had 117 artillery pieces for the battle.
-Including one regiment that arrived on April 7, Johnston had 44,699 men present for duty.
+The Confederate army at the Battle of Shiloh was the Army of Mississippi, commanded by General Albert Sidney Johnston, with General Pierre G. T. Beauregard as Johnston's second in command.
+Created by combining the scattered divisions of Johnston's army with troops from Mobile and New Orleans, and later including one regiment that arrived on April 7, Johnston's army had 44,699 men present for duty.
+The army also had 117 artillery pieces for the battle.
 The forces at the battle were: